ImIvan31/ExpenseTracker/README.md

-Expense Tracker (Java Console Application)
+Expense Tracker(Java Console Application)

-Description
+Description:
 This is a simple Expense Tracker I built using Java.
 The program allows users to manage their expenses by setting a budget, adding expenses, searching for expenses, and tracking whether they are over or under their budget.

 This project was created to practice: